TheOdinProject/curriculum/react/states_and_effects/how_to_deal_with_side_effects.md

 }
 ~~~

 But, it still keeps growing too fast!
-This is where another argument of the `useEffect` comes in: the dependancy array.
+This is where another argument of the `useEffect` comes in: the dependency array.

 By default, when an `useEffect` hook is used, it will run on every render.
 Since setting state tears the component down, we still get multiple setter calls on every render, which doesn't help us.

-Fortunately, the second argument accepts an array of dependancies allowing the hook to re-render **only when those dependancies are changed**.
-So if you have a state variable and want to have some side-effect occur any time the state changes, you can use this hook and mention the state variable in the dependancy array.
+Fortunately, the second argument accepts an array of dependencies allowing the hook to re-render **only when those dependencies are changed**.
+So if you have a state variable and want to have some side-effect occur any time the state changes, you can use this hook and mention the state variable in the dependency array.

 In this case, we can pass an empty array, as we do not want the `useEffect` hook to run anytime other than the initial component render.